mesosphere-backup/dcos-cassandra-service/README.md

     "column_families":["my_cf_1", "my_cf_w"]
 }
 ```
 In the above, the nodes list indicates the nodes on which the repair will be performed.
 The value [*], indicates to perform the repair cluster wide. key_spaces and column_families indicate the key spaces and column families on which repair will be performed.
 These may be ommitted if all key spaces and/or all column families should be targeted.
-The json below shows the request payload for a cluster wide repair operation of all key spaces and column families.
+The JSON below shows the request payload for a cluster wide repair operation of all key spaces and column families.

 ```
 {